 Difference Between Agile vs Scrum vs Waterfall

-Agile software development is an iterative approach.
-In-depth planning at project beginning will not be carried out and instead, encourages changing requirements and constant feedback from the users, For a period of time cross-functional teams work on an iterative manner and this work is prearranged into an accumulation that is prioritized based on customer value. a working product is expected in each and every iteration.
-Being a part of agile it is one of the major setups which let to the evolution of agile.
-It allows complex software and product development working on an iterative approach.
-Fixed iterations that exist for one or two weeks are carried out and they are named as sprints, allow to ship software on a regular accent.
-The next steps are decided at the end of each sprint.
-Waterfall methodology follows a chronological, linear procedure and the most popular version of the SDLC in engineering and IT projects.
-Once each stage is completed the development progresses towards the next stage. the previous stage movement can never be archived here and there has to be a restart where the whole process will be kick-started from the beginning. here requirements will be reviewed and approved in each and every stage of the process.
+It allows complex software and product development to work on an iterative approach.
+Fixed iterations that exist for one or two weeks are carried out, and they are named sprints, allowing for shipping software on a regular accent.
+The following steps are decided at the end of each sprint.
+Waterfall methodology follows a chronological, linear procedure and is the most popular version of the SDLC in engineering and IT projects.
+Once each stage is completed, the development progresses toward the next step.
+In this process, it is not possible to achieve the movement of the previous stage, and the entire process must be restarted from the beginning.
+We will review and approve the requirements at every stage of the process.

-Principles of Agile manifesto
+Principles of Agile Manifesto

 - Customer satisfaction through continuous valuable software delivery

-- Fit in requirement changes in the phase of development
+- Fit-in requirement changes in the phase of development

 - Shooter delivery scale